Series Editors: Seth Kahn, West Chester University, and Sue Doe, Colorado State University

 Proposals should include:

-We ask that authors follow the MLA 8th edition.
+We ask that authors follow the latest edition of the MLA guide.